-You get an immediate tax benefit by contributing pretax dollars to a 401k, 403b or similar plan because this lowers your taxable income.
-And contributions to a traditional IRA or SEP can be tax-deductible.
+You get an immediate tax benefit by contributing pretax dollars to a 401k, 403b or similar plan, because this lowers your taxable income.
+And contributions to a traditional IRA or SEP can also be tax-deductible.

 "At first glance, it seems like this approach uniformly would be the smart move, since you're immediately avoiding taxes, and therefore probably can contribute more," Olson said.

 This approach, however, overlooks the fact that when you withdraw this money in retirement, it will all be taxed as ordinary income.
 If you think your tax bracket will be higher by the time you reach retirement, it makes sense to invest in a Roth IRA, Olson said.
 You don't get an upfront tax break with a Roth IRA, but withdrawals in retirement are tax-free.